ofZach/devart-template/project_posts/2014-01-29-motivation.md

 > "The world is full of objects, more or less interesting; I do not wish to add any more.

-I think there’s something really beautiful about using the material out there in new ways.
+I think there’s something really beautiful about using all the material out there in new ways.